 “The City of Orlando and partners should continue to plant trees in the Parramore neighborhood, especially in areas where citizens would benefit from a buffer between their homes and the frequent emissions and noise from the traffic that entrap their community,” said Sarah Stack, principal author of the Parramore HIA.

 The study also notes that trees provide a good filter for many toxins in the air, and says that along major roadways, such as Interstate 4, trees are often planted to reduce the negative impacts of vehicle emissions and noise.

-The final study was released last fall and is available online.
+The final study was released last fall.